Self-Care for Early Childhood Professionals

-If you answered yes to any of these questions, there's a good chance that what you're experiencing is burnout.
+If you answered yes to any of these questions, there's a good chance that you're experiencing burnout.

 Learn from my mistakes!

-The first time I experienced burnout was in the 1980s -- before I'd ever even heard the term.
+The first time I experienced burnout was in the 1980s -- before I'd ever heard the term.
 Seven years later, and seven years after that, I burned out again.
-This course is based upon my experiences and what I've learned from them, along with information from the experts.
-"Battling Burnout" will help you be smarter than I was!
+This course is based on those experiences and what I've learned from both the burnouts and from the experts.
+I want "Battling Burnout" to help you be smarter than I was!

 - what burnout is and how it differs from stress;

-- what causes burnout and why those in the helping professions are more susceptible to it;
+- what causes burnout and why teachers are more susceptible to it;

 - what you can do to prevent and/or get past burnout; and